RyanHUNGry/league-of-legends-modeling/README.md

 League of Legends is a highly complex game, and victory is typically determined through various factors.

-This modeling notebook focuses on creating a **binary classifier** to predict whether or not a team will win or lose a game.
+This modeling notebook focuses on creating a **binary classifier** to predict whether or not a team will win or lose a game before it has ended.
 We will be using the **response variable** `result`, which is a boolean column where `True` represents a win and `False` represents a loss.
 We are using `result` as our response variable because it directly relates to our problem of predicting whether or not a team will win.

 We will be utilizing **accuracy** over other metrics such as precision, recall, or F1 score because predicting a false positive or a false negative is equally bad in our case.
 Moreover, there is no class imbalance in our data.
 In other words, the proportion of teams that win is roughly equal to the proportion of teams that lose in our dataset.
 To better visualize this, we provide a plot of the class distribution in our training set:

+<iframe src="assets/class-distribution.html" width=800 height=600 frameBorder=0></iframe>

 Lastly, we need to specify what features are available at the **time of prediction**.
 In our model, we will be using the features `firstbaron`, `firstblood`, and other features captured at the 15-minute mark of a match.
 All of these features are available during the time of prediction because we have access to them before the game has finished.
 In other words, there is no information that is only available after the game has ended.